 The applied technology diploma (ATD) program is considered part of a technical degree program, has a length of less than 60 credit hours, and leads to employment in a specific occupation.
 The program may include either technical credit or college credit.
-It may be offered by a public school district only as technical credit, with college credit being awarded upon articulation to a community college.
-Statewide articulation is guaranteed by s.1007.23, F.S., in addition to guidelines issued by the State Board of Education as found in ss.
-1007.24 and 1007.25.
+It may be offered by a public school district only as technical credit, with college credit being awarded upon articulation to a Florida College System institution.
+Statewide articulation is guaranteed by s.
+1007.23, F.S., in addition to guidelines issued by the State Board of Education as found in ss.
+1007.24 and 1007.25, F.S.